 You need to use credit—borrowing and repaying money using credit cards or other loans—in order to build your credit history.
 However, applying for several new credit cards or loans in a short period of time can hurt your credit scores.
 Taking on too much new debt at the same time is risky for you and for lenders.
 Take things one step at a time.
 When you apply for a new loan or credit card, demonstrate at least six months of on-time payments for that account before you apply for another account.
 Never apply for more accounts than you can reasonably manage—it’s more important to manage the credit you already have responsibly than it is to apply for new credit.
 If you will be tempted to overspend, or if it will be too hard to remember which payments are due when, don’t apply for new credit.

 Need more help?
 Meet with a counselor

-A non-profit credit counselor or a HUD-approved housing counselor can help you make a plan to improve your credit.
+A non-profit credit counselor or a a counselor within a HUD-approved housing counseling agency can help you make a plan to improve your credit.
 Credit counselors can help you with improving your credit, money and debt management, budgeting, and other general money issues.
 Counselors discuss your entire financial situation with you, and help you develop a personalized plan to solve your money problems.
 Learn more about how and where to find the best credit counselor for you.